OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ```

 ###### htmlAttr(s, element)
 Returns a string from an attribute on an HTML element.
-Use it in conjunction with parseHtml() as in the following example: `value.parseHtml().select("a.email")[0].htmlAttr("href")`.
+Use it in conjunction with parseHtml() as in the following example: `value.parseHtml().select("a.email")[0].htmlAttr("href")` would retrieve the email address attached to a link with the “email” class.

 ###### xmlAttr(s, element)
 Returns a string from an attribute on an XML element.
-Function the same way htmlAttr() is described above.
+Functions the same way htmlAttr() is described above.
 Use it in conjunction with parseXml().

 ###### htmlText(element)
 Returns a string of the text from within an HTML element (including all child elements), removing HTML tags and line breaks inside the string.
 Use it in conjunction with parseHtml() and select() to provide an element, as in the following example: `value.parseHtml().select("div.footer")[0].htmlText()`.

 ###### xmlText(element)
 Returns a string of the text from within an XML element (including all child elements).
-Functions the same way as htmlText() is described above.
+Functions the same way htmlText() is described above.
 Use it in conjunction with parseXml() and select() to provide an element.

 ###### wholeText(element)

 _Works from OpenRefine 3.4.1 beta 644 onwards only_

-Selects the (unencoded) text of an element and its children, including any newlines and spaces, and returns a string of unencoded, un-normalized text.
+Selects the (unencoded) text of an element and its children, including any new lines and spaces, and returns a string of unencoded, un-normalized text.
 Use it in conjunction with parseHtml() and select() to provide an element as in the following example: `value.parseHtml().select("div.footer")[0].wholeText()`.

 ###### innerHtml(element)
 Returns the [inner HTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) of an HTML element.
 This will include text and children elements within the element selected.
 Use it in conjunction with parseHtml() and select() to provide an element.

 ###### innerXml(element)
-Returns all the inner XML elements inside your chosen XML element.
+Returns the inner XML elements of an XML element.
 Does not return the text directly inside your chosen XML element - only the contents of its children.
 To select the direct text, use ownText().
 To select both, use xmlText().
 Use it in conjunction with parseXml() and select() to provide an element.

 ###### outerHtml(element)
 Returns the [outer HTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/outerHTML) of an HTML element. outerHtml includes the start and end tags of the current element.
 Use it in conjunction with parseHtml() and select() to provide an element.

 ###### ownText(element)
-Returns the text directly inside the selected XML or HTML element only, ignoring text inside children elements.
+Returns the text directly inside the selected XML or HTML element only, ignoring text inside children elements (for this, use innerXml()).
 Use it in conjunction with a parser and select() to provide an element.

 ## Array functions